 The Samsung POWERbot VR9000 is one of the newest entrants to the robotic vacuum market, and there is a huge number of noticeable differences between it and the Roomba or Neato models.
 The first, and arguably the most obvious difference is how the POWERbot looks compared to the other models.
 It is substantially taller, and looks much more like what you would expect a robot to look like, rather than the "hockey puck" design favored by the other manufacturers.

 In our experience, the Samsung was a robot of extremes when it came to navigating itself reliably through a room.
 It seemed to map the layout of the room the most effectively, and appears to have the most sophisticated of the obstacle avoidance sensors, but we found it to be the least capable at navigating out of tight spaces, like the legs of a dining room chair.
-It did exceptionally well with really wide open spaces, and with our empty multiple rooms tests, but, In our experience, it became stuck easily in more confined areas, and would stop cleaning if a clear path out of the situation was not quickly evident. you can see the Samsung navigate out from under a table and chairs in the following video.
+It did exceptionally well with really wide open spaces, and with our empty multiple rooms tests, but, In our experience, it became stuck easily in more confined areas, and would stop cleaning if a clear path out of the situation was not quickly evident.

 We also noticed that the Samsung can have an extremely hard time docking if the base is not perfectly set up, or if the robot starts to return home when it is a long distance from the base.
 The other models were much less picky about docking in our tests, and required less precision to set up.